 Many jobs require employees to be exposed to the sun for a large part of the day.
 They should be well versed in sun safety practices that will keep them safe and take precaution to reduce hours under harsh direct sun.
 Wearing sun-protective work clothing, headwear and sunscreen to reduce the risk of burns from the sun and remembering to seek shade during breaks if at all possible are the best ways to minimize risk.

 Burn injuries are serious.
 If you or a loved one have experienced a workplace burn injury, we would love to hear more about your story and do what we can to fight for you.
-Click here for our contact form or call our office at 817-440-3888 today.

 At Parker Law Firm, our experienced personal injury lawyers believe people matter.
 We are committed to our clients, not case numbers, and we believe in the power of the civil justice system.
 With years spent both representing accident victims and participating in the state legislative process, our founder, Brad Parker, has developed a deep understanding of the law and gained unique experience that helps him get results for his clients.